MetaBorgCube/declare-your-language/presentations/2015-07-13-dsldiss/README.md

     1. Right-click into the Package Explorer.
     2. Select **Import…** from the context menu.
     3. Choose **Existing Projects into Workspace…** from the list.
-    4. Specify the **Root directory** of the metaborg-ql directory.
+    4. Select the **languages/paplj` directory.
     5. Import all projects into your workspace by pressing the **Finish** button.
-    6. Close the `org.spoofax.lang.lwc.ql.syntax`, `org.spoofax.lang.lwc.ql.analysis` and `org.spoofax.lang.lwc.ql.full` projects.
+    6. Close all projects (right click on project, choose Close Project)
+5. Build the first project
-    6. Select the `org.spoofax.lang.lwc.ql.empty` project.
+    6. Select the `paplj.syntax` project.
     7. Build the project by choosing **Build Project** from the **Project** menu or by pressing the corresponding keyboard shortcut (`Ctrl+Alt+B`, or `Cmd+Alt+B` for MacOSX).
     8. Restart Eclipse by going to the **File** menu and choosing **Restart**.

-Spoofax

-The PAPLJ project

-building the project

 ## 1. Syntax